davidmoreno/rtpmidid/README.md

 Initial protoype is in Python, future daemon will be in C, C++ or Rust.

+## How to use it.

+rtpmidid creates a sequencer cliet with all found external ports to be just connected locally.

+To export local MIDI ports,  there is a special port "Export A".
+Connect a sequencer client to this port and it will be exported as RTPMIDI.

+After connecting to export port, a new "Export B" will appear and so on.

+Several clients can be connected to the same export, and if you want to use both input and input from the same port, you have to connect to both sides to the same export port.

 ## Goals

 * [ ] Daemon, no need for UI